 Coordinator NKUST:

-The responsible persons will annually discuss all possible changes in the curricula of both programmes subject to this agreement, in order to ascertain the link between both curricula and to assure the quality of the Double Degree programme as a whole.
+The responsible persons will annually discuss all possible changes in the curricula of both programmes subject to this agreement, in order to ascertain the link between both curricula and to assure the quality of the Double Degree Programme as a whole.
 Major changes in the curricula (appendix) mentioned under § 3e have to be seen as an alternation of the contract and need to be documented in written form.
-In case the curricula start to differ to such a degree that the quality of the Double Degree programme cannot be guaranteed, this agreement can be discontinued by either of the parties according to the regulations named in § 8 of this agreement.
+In case the curricula start to differ to such a degree that the quality of the Double Degree Programme cannot be guaranteed, this agreement can be discontinued by either of the parties according to the regulations named in § 8 of this agreement.

-A written report of the annual monitoring meeting will be submitted to the Exam Board of the College of _________ of NKUST and the equivalent responsible body or person of the Degree Programme in _______ of _____..
+A written report of the annual monitoring meeting will be submitted to the Exam Board of the College of _________ of NKUST and the equivalent responsible body or person of the degree programme in _______ of _____..

 Settlement of disputes